ctessum/dsf/manuscript.md

 ## Abstract

-Traditional institutions for disseminating the results of scientific results ("publication") and allocating limited resources to new scientific inquiries ("funding") have shepharded immense increases in social benefit, but are in some ways not well adapted to the modern scientific endeavor.
+Traditional institutions for disseminating the results of scientific research ("publication") and allocating limited resources to new scientific inquiries ("funding") have led to immense social benefits, but are in some ways not well adapted to the modern scientific endeavor.
 This document lays out design constraints for a new system, specifically that it should:

 1. Sort rather than filter scientific outputs;